Senior Social Change Consultant

 Client & Project Management: Proven ability to work with clients in a collaborative and flexible way, while maintaining a close eye on effective project delivery.
 Clients come to us with challenges that require agile and iterative processes.
 You must be able to balance strong relationships with clients, flexibility to react to emerging challenges, and all within the constraints of resources available.

-Facilitation : Trained and experienced in facilitation techniques with a comfortable and collaborative style which is able to accommodate a variety of learning styles.
+Facilitation: Trained and experienced in facilitation techniques with a comfortable and collaborative style that is able to accommodate a variety of learning styles.

-Systems change and varied approach to social change: You will have an understanding of what it means to take a whole systems approach to social change, with a demonstrable understanding of a variety of approaches to social change (movements, network, community organising, asset based community development, and beyond).
+Understanding of multiple approaches to social change: You will have an understanding of what it means to take a whole systems approach to social change, with a demonstrable understanding of a variety of approaches to social change (movements, network, community organising, asset-based community development, and beyond).
 An interest in or experience of governance is desirable.

-You will typically be working on 4-8 clients/projects at any one time, we are in a period of growth and flux so you must be ready for the messy, passionate, and interconnected world that is social change and a growing business.
+You will typically be working on 4-8 clients/projects at any one time, we are in a period of growth and flux so you must be ready for the messy, passionate, and interconnected world that is social change and a growing business, with lots of opportunity for your own development.

 What you’ll be doing